KeltonMVP/rules/docs/factions/department-rules.en.md

 <span style="color:var(--pink);">4.2.3</span> For admins of levels 1-3, if the mandatory activity takes place during wars, they will be automatically excused, provided that they fulfill their admin duties regarding catching code abusers.

 <span style="color:var(--pink);">4.2.4</span> For subleaders, the leader will decide whether to sanction their absence from mandatory activities when they have not submitted an inactivity request for that week.

+<span style="color:var(--pink);">4.2.5</span> Anyone who is late for a meeting / training will come to the Armoury / Meeting Room without making noise in the chat or on [<span style="color:var(--pink);">/r</span>].

+<span style="color:var(--pink);">4.2.6</span> During meetings or training sessions, you will silence your phones and listen to the leader, subleader, or trainer until they allow you to speak.
+Until then, you are required not to use the chat without a valid reason (<span style="color:red;">sanction: Verbal Warning or Faction Warn</span>, as appropriate).

+<span style="color:var(--pink);">4.2.7</span> During activities, only faction leadership is allowed to approve the use of vehicles from the garage (<span style="color:red;">sanction: Verbal Warning or Faction Warn</span>, as appropriate).

+<span style="color:var(--pink);">4.2.8</span> Members present at activities are required to follow the organizer's instructions and demonstrate discipline and respect towards them.
+Jokes at their expense are not allowed (<span style="color:red;">sanction: Verbal Warning or Faction Warn</span>, as appropriate).

 ### Activity Report